wilfredmulenga/GADS-project-phase/README.md

-## Project Phase- GADS GCP Cloud track
+# Project Phase- GADS GCP Cloud track

 Here is a repo with details of the labs I took during the project phase of the GADS GCP Cloud track.
 The screenshots folder contains screenshots of the confirmation email sent from Qwiklabs about the completion of a lab.
 I used the
 [gcloud reference](https://cloud.google.com/sdk/gcloud/reference) to find the description of the gcloud commands.

-## Lab: Creating Virtual Machines
+## Lab 1: Creating Virtual Machines
  In this lab, I learnt how to create several standard and advanced VMs.

 To build what I built in the lab using the command line: